PeeHaa/php-net-tutorial/topics/10-form-handling.md

 Once the user has chosen a file and submits the form the file will be uploaded to a temporary directory.
 Note that for file uploads PHP uses another variable ([`$_FILES`][files-superglobal]) which will contain all the needed information to process the upload.
 When the form is submitted we are first checking whether the file doesn't exceed the maximum filesize we set.
 Note that we are not using the `MAX_FILE_SIZE` value coming from the form, because this could easily be changed by the client.
 When the filesize doesn't exceed the filesize limit we are trying to move the file from the temporary directory to the directory we want to save it in.
 If that succeeds we are doing a redirect to the same page (upload.php).
 By doing a redirect we prevent the message in browsers about data being send again when the user refreshes the page.

+> **Note:**
+> Note that besides enforcing a maximum size of file uploads through either the HTML form or through a PHP script there are also some PHP configuration option to keep in mind.
+One of these configuration options is the [`post_max_size`][post-max-size] php.ini directive.
+And another one is the [`upload_max_filesize`][upload-max-filesize] php.ini directive.
+When uploading large files another setting that needs to be kept in mind is [`max_input_time`][max-input-time].

+> **Note:**
+> A popular way of validating data input by the user is by doing it on the client-side by for example using javascript.
+Although there is nothing wrong with this it is important that you also always validate the user input on the serverside, because the client can always circumvent the clientside validation.

 [post-superglobal]:http://php.net/manual/en/reserved.variables.post.php
 [get-superglobal]:http://php.net/manual/en/reserved.variables.get.php
 [isset]:http://php.net/manual/en/function.isset.php